lxsmd1/book_summaries/clean_code.md

 ## Key Terms

+* code-sense:
-* code-sense: The ability to see bad code and know how to fix it by writing good code.
+  * The ability to see bad code and know how to fix it by writing good code.
 * refactoring:
   * objects: breakout into 2 or more objects
   * the extract method: one method that says more clearly what it does, and some sub-methods saying how it does it.
+* meaningful naming:
+  * use clear context and distinctions

 ## Chapter 1: Clean Code